Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online and transformers: Introduction

-\citeauthor{oprea2020review} comprehensively surveyed deep learning methods for video prediction and categorized them as follows \cite{oprea2020review}.
-Initial approaches attempted to forecast raw pixel values straightforwardly, aiming to implicitly capture fine details and scene dynamics \cite{shi2015convolutional, srivastava2015unsupervised, lotter2017deep}.
-Nevertheless, learning an appropriately stable and meaningful representation from raw frames proved difficult due to the high dimensionality and variability of the pixel space.
-That challenge led to developments aimed at reducing the dimensionality of internal representations and supervision complexity.
-On the one hand, some works focused on separating variability elements from the visual content, which \citeauthor{oprea2020review} refer to as "factorizing the prediction space."
-One such strategy consists of disentangling motion and appearance using a two-stream processing approach \cite{villegas2017decomposing}.
-Another subcategory encompasses methods that model variability factors as explicit transformations between subsequent frames to leverage the latter's high level of simililarity, using kernel-based or vector-based resampling \cite{finn2016unsupervised, liu2017video}.
-The latter consists of predicting a \gls{DVF} and applying it to one of the observed frames to generate the estimated future frame.
-It generally relies on the \gls{STN}, a module that learns to perform geometrical transformations on an input image or feature map \cite{jaderberg2015spatial}.
-It was argued that vector-based resampling approaches "can avoid [the] blurring problem by copying coherent regions of pixels from existing frames" and "lead to more realistic and sharper results than techniques that hallucinate pixels from scratch" \cite{liu2017video}.
-On the other hand, \citeauthor{oprea2020review} group together methods that "narrow the prediction space" either by "conditioning the predictions on extra variables," such as the robot state and action \cite{finn2016unsupervised, babaeizadeh2017stochastic}, or redefining the forecasting task in a higher-level space, such as semantic or instance segmentation maps \cite{jin2017predicting, luc2018predicting}, or keypoint coordinates \cite{minderer2019unsupervised}.
-In parallel to works focused on simplifying the prediction task, other research efforts have also tackled the challenge of future multimodality by proposing algorithms based on probabilistic models such as \glspl{VAE} \cite{babaeizadeh2017stochastic, denton2018stochastic, minderer2019unsupervised}.
-A \gls{VAE} compresses and recovers the input $x$ to capture a low-dimensional representation $z$ that encapsulates the most significant factors of variability in $x$.
-When applied to image generation, \glspl{VAE} seek to produce new images by sampling from a prior distribution over the latent encoding $z$, thus introducing a probabilistic element to traditional autoencoders' otherwise deterministic latent space.
+\citeauthor{oprea2020review} comprehensively surveyed deep learning methods for video prediction and proposed a taxonomy of approaches \cite{oprea2020review}.
+Early works attempted to forecast raw pixel values directly by implicitly capturing fine details and scene dynamics \cite{shi2015convolutional, srivastava2015unsupervised, lotter2017deep}.
+Nevertheless, learning a stable and meaningful representation from raw frames proved difficult due to the high dimensionality and variability of the pixel space, motivating efforts to structure and simplify internal representations.
+One line of work has focused on separating sources of variability from visual content, which \citeauthor{oprea2020review} refer to as "factorizing the prediction space."
+One such strategy is to disentangle motion and appearance using a two-stream processing approach \cite{villegas2017decomposing}.
+In another subcategory of methods, change is represented as explicit transformations between subsequent frames to leverage the latter's high level of similarity, using kernel- or vector-based resampling \cite{finn2016unsupervised, liu2017video}.
+Architectures relying on vector-based resampling predict a dense motion field between an observed frame and a future frame, then warp the former to synthesize the latter.
+This resampling approach often relies on a spatial transformer-style differentiable warping module \cite{jaderberg2015spatial}.
+The original \glsentrylong{STN} comprises a localization network that predicts the parameters of geometrical transformations and a sampling layer that applies them to the input image or feature map.
+It has been argued that such approaches "can avoid [the] blurring problem by copying coherent regions of pixels from existing frames" and "lead to more realistic and sharper results than techniques that hallucinate pixels from scratch" \cite{liu2017video}.
+By contrast, \citeauthor{oprea2020review} group methods that "narrow the prediction space" either by "conditioning the predictions on extra variables" (e.g., the state or actions of a robot \cite{finn2016unsupervised, babaeizadeh2017stochastic, gupta2022maskvit}) or by reframing the forecasting task in a higher-level space (e.g., segmentation maps \cite{jin2017predicting, luc2018predicting} or keypoint coordinates \cite{minderer2019unsupervised}).
+In parallel, the challenge posed by future multimodality has spurred the development of probabilistic approaches based on latent-variable models, including \glspl{VAE} and \glspl{VRNN} \cite{babaeizadeh2017stochastic, denton2018stochastic, minderer2019unsupervised}.
+A \gls{VAE} learns a distribution over a low-dimensional representation $z$ from which inputs can be reconstructed; \glspl{VRNN} extend this framework to recurrent architectures.
+In computer vision, such models can generate images by sampling from a prior over the encoding $z$, thus introducing a probabilistic element to the otherwise deterministic latent space of traditional \glspl{AE}.